tpernatsch/foamForNuclearTPernatsch/Tutorials/regressionResults.md

 1D_CHF imposedPower has converged

-Structure temperature at the top of the channel at 90 seconds Perfect match:
+Structure temperature at the top of the channel at 90 seconds with 0.01 relative error Perfect match:
 |          | Simulated | Expected |
 |:---------|:---------:|:--------:|